Yashili

-Yashili also has production facilities in Heilongjiang, Shanxi, and Zhengzhou and in January 2013 announced that it would set up a production facility in New Zealand.
+Yashili also has production facilities in Heilongjiang, Shanxi, and Zhengzhou.
+In January 2013, Yashii announced that it would set up a production facility in New Zealand.
 Yashili employs more than 5,000 employees.

 Products

 Yashili produces a range of foodstuffs including infant formula, infant rice cereal, milk powder, soybean milk powder, juice powder, cornmeal flakes, oatmeal, preserved fruits, nutritional supplements and health foods, totaling more than 300 product items, which are sold throughout China and in overseas markets.